Xilinx/inference-server/README.rst

 Learn more
 ----------

-The documentation for Xilinx Inference Server is available in on Github.
+The documentation for Xilinx Inference Server is available `online <https://expert-funicular-ce3bc1d0.pages.github.io>`__.
-Use the link in the sidebar.

 Check out the `Quickstart <https://expert-funicular-ce3bc1d0.pages.github.io/quickstart.html>`__ on how to get started.